-Our future success depends on our ability to produce commercial quantities of low-carbon ethanol and isobutanol in a timely and economic manner.
+Our future success depends on our ability to produce commercial quantities of low-carbon isobutanol and renewable hydrocarbon products and, to a lesser extent, ethanol, in a timely and economic manner.
 While we have produced isobutanol using our biocatalysts at the Luverne Facility in commercial-scale fermenters, our biocatalysts have not yet produced isobutanol at fully optimized levels in fermenters typical of full scale operation at a commercial facility.
 The risk of contamination and other problems rises as we increase the scale of our isobutanol production.
 If we are unable to successfully manage these risks, we may encounter difficulties in achieving our target isobutanol production yield, rate, concentration or purity at a commercial scale, which could delay or increase the costs involved in commercializing our isobutanol production.